kamallahare/singma-demo/README.md

 # singma-demo
-this is a Demo for Git and Github class
+this is a Demo for Git and Github class.